geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

 #.
 Server file path (specified using file chooser)
 #.
 HTTP URL (eg. http://somehost/somedirectory/iso19139.mcp.zip)
 #.
-As an online resource attached to an iso19139 metadata record
+As an online resource attached to an ISO19115/19139 metadata record

-When schemas are added to GeoNetwork dynamically, they are stored in the directory specified in `INSTALL_DIR/web/geonetwork/WEB-INF/config.xml`.
-By default, this is `INSTALL_DIR/web/geonetwork/schemaPlugins`.
+Uploaded schemas are also stored in the `config/schema_plugins` sub directory of the geonetwork data directory.

 Contents of a GeoNetwork schema
 ```````````````````````````````